Elanora, Queensland: Politics

 Elanora is held under the Federal Seat; Division of McPherson.
 The incumbent member for parliament is Liberal Party member Karen Andrews.
 In the Queensland Legislative Assembly the suburb is represented by Liberal Party member Laura Gerber.
-In the Local Government, Gold Coast City Council, Elanora is divided into two electorates: Division 13 and Division 14.
-Division 13 is represented by Cr Daphne McDonald (Deputy Mayor) and Division 14 is represented by Cr Chris Robbins.
+In the Local Government, Gold Coast City Council, Elanora is divided into two divisions: Division 13 and Division 14.
+Division 13 is represented by Cr Josh Martin and Division 14 is represented by Cr Gail O'Neill.